thebigfilecom/thebigfile-com-dev/submodules/internetidentity/README.md

 We're here to help!
 Here are some ways you can reach out for help if you get stuck:

 * [Internet Identity Bug Tracker](https://github.com/dfinity/internet-identity/issues): Create a new ticket if you encounter a bug using Internet Identity, or if an issue arises when you try to build the code.
-* [DFINITY Forum](https://forum.dfinity.org/c/internet-identity/32): The forum is a great place to look for information and to ask for help.
+* [BigFile Forum](https://forum.dfinity.org/c/internet-identity/32): The forum is a great place to look for information and to ask for help.
 * [Support](https://support.dfinity.org/hc/en-us/requests/new): Create a support request if you'd like to keep things private.

 ## Links